3DGazeNet: Generalizing Gaze Estimation with Weak-Supervision from Synthetic Views: Method

 \subsection{Multi-View Consistency Supervision}

-Extending our training dataset with in-the-wild images and training using pseudo-ground truth, usually improves the ability of models to generalize to unseen domains, as can be seen by our experiments in \cref{sec:ablation_mvloss}.
-However, automatically generated 3D eyes and gaze labels include errors and inconsistencies which are hard to identify and filter out, when no real gaze information is available.
-To balance feedback of direct supervision from pseudo-ground truth, we design a multi-view supervision framework, based on pairs of real and synthetic images with different head pose, generated by HeadGAN as described in \cref{sec:unified_representation}.
+Extending our training dataset with in-the-wild images and training using pseudo-ground truth, usually improves the ability of models to generalize to unseen domains, as can be seen by our experiments in \cref{sec:ablation}.
+However, automatically generated 3D eyes and gaze include inconsistencies which are hard to identify and filter out.
+To balance the feedback of direct supervision from pseudo-ground truth, we design a multi-view supervision framework, based on pairs of real and synthetic images with different head poses, generated by HeadGAN as described in \cref{sec:motivation_headgan}.

-Recovering dense 3D face coordinates and pose from images has recently been quite reliable \cite{deng2020retinaface,Gecer_2019_CVPR,albiero2021img2pose}.
+Recovering dense 3D face coordinates and pose from images has recently been quite reliable \cite{Deng_2020_CVPR,Deng_2020_CVPR,Gecer_2019_CVPR,albiero2021img2pose}.
 Having a pair of images $\mathbf{I}_1$ and $\mathbf{I}_2$ of the same subject and their reconstructed 3D faces, we can compute a transformation matrix $\mathbf{P} \in \mathbb{R}^{3\times4}$ which aligns the two faces in image space.
-Assuming that gaze direction in both images remains still relative to the face, as is the case with images created by HeadGAN, we are able to additionally supervise 3D regression of eyes without depending on ground truth.
-That is, we are able to restrict our model's predictions to be consistent over an image pair, as output vertices should coincide when transformation $\mathbf{P}$ is applied to one of the pair's outputs.
-Particularly, we form the following pair vertex loss:
+Assuming that gaze direction in both images remains still relative to the face, as is the case with images created by HeadGAN, we are able to supervise 3D regression of eyes by restricting our model's predictions to be consistent over an image pair, as output vertices should coincide when transformation $\mathbf{P}$ is applied to one of the pair's outputs.
+A similar approach has been employed successfully for weakly-supervised body pose estimation~\cite{Li_Li_Jiang_Zhang_Huang_Xu_2020,Iqbal_2020_CVPR,Wandt2021Canonpose}.
+Particularly, we form a pair vertex loss as: